 Wildfire ignitions of various causes tend to be clustered in space and time and have been observed in the United States to be undergoing long-term trends.
 The clustering has been linked in the research to the presence of fuels, humans and their infrastructure, and it might also be connected to varying levels of wildfire prevention efforts, including law enforcement.
 Short-term trends can also be explained by human deviance, such as serial firesetting behavior by particular individuals in concentrated locations over short (multi-day) and long temporal scales.
 Long-term trends in wildfire occurrences may be attributable to climate change-related alterations in vegetation but also to more gradual changes in society.
 Gradual changes that might be connected to wildfire occurrence include those associated with the frequency of outdoor activities, rates and mixes of wildfire prevention efforts, the size of the active population of arsonists, land use patterns, smoking rates, evolving technology, and altered legal environments.
 There is also the possibility that improved wildfire investigation capacities have contributed to some of the observed changes in the mix of wildfires by cause.
-Clustering and trend information could be useful in making forward looking predictions of wildfire occurrences by cause when the analyst lacks sufficient data to adequately capture the hypothesized causal or driving factors behind them.
+Locating where ignitions are clustered in space and identifying trends is useful for predicting future wildfire occurrences when the analyst lacks sufficient data to adequately capture the hypothesized causal or driving factors behind them.